Role

 Unstructured prompts leave the model guessing on tone, length, and format.
 Adding role, task, format, and constraints makes the output more predictable and useful.
 Structured prompts consistently produce better essays, emails, and copy.

 The role tells the AI who it should act as (e.g. a teacher, a developer, a copywriter).
 It sets tone and expertise.
-Without it, the model may default to a generic voice; with it, you get more focused, consistent answers.
+Without it, the model defaults to a generic voice.
+With it, you get more focused, consistent answers.

 Yes.
 Format (bullets, paragraphs, email, code) and length (short, 500 words, 3 points) reduce edits and give you exactly what you need.
 Vague prompts often produce long, generic text that you have to trim or rewrite.